-"The Blundstone is the tough, total coverage shoe [that protects] against all the hazards of the kitchen," says Chef Justin Ryan Fulton, an industry veteran and freelance consultant whose past positions include executive chef at Pernoi in Birmingham, Michigan and chef de cuisine at French Louie in Brooklyn, New York.
+"The Blundstone is the tough, total coverage shoe [that protects] against all the hazards of the kitchen," says Chef Justin Ryan Fulton, an industry veteran and freelance consultant with past positions that include executive chef at Pernoi in Birmingham, Michigan, and chef de cuisine at French Louie in Brooklyn, New York.
 "It is a completely protective shoe that gives excellent support while being extremely comfortable for long hours."

 These Blundstone unisex work boots are designed for safety with a water-resistant leather upper slip-resistant sole and a steel shank to ensure the correct step flex point.
 The shoes have a removable footbed, which is antibacterial, washable, and breathable, and also have great arch support.

 Dr. Martens 1460 Slip Resistant Service Boots

 These shoes are made for work and play.
 The slip-resistant boots have great support and an enhanced grip.
-They also look great even outside the kitchen.
+They also look great outside the kitchen.
 If you find yourself running from the kitchen to events, you won’t have to stop to change your shoes.